aratidsa/Rock-Paper-Scissors-using-JavaScript/README.md

 **Rock Paper Scissors game where you play against the Computer.**

+**I have built Rock Paper Scissors game in JavaScript,HTML and CSS**

 **How to play?**

 1. Player starts the game by selecting either Rock, Paper or Scissors